 Gonzaga's educational philosophy is based on the centuries-old Ignatian model of educating the whole person: mind, body, and spirit.
 Gonzaga's student organizations are diverse in nature and, whatever students’ interests or career goals, there are activities available that will enhance their knowledge and abilities that also contribute to their community.

 Gonzaga is a major player in national moot court competitions and fields a variety of moot court teams.
-Students also have an opportunity to participate in the Linden Cup, Gonzaga's prestigious intra-school moot court competition, a client counseling competition, and a negotiation competition.
+Students also have an opportunity to participate in the Linden Cup, Gonzaga’s prestigious intra-school moot court competition.
 The student-run Gonzaga Law Review is circulated throughout the country, and the Gonzaga Journal of International Law, the online international law journal, receives submissions from around the world.

 The Student Bar Association is a strong, active organization that encourages student involvement, and there are abundant opportunities to participate in student organizations, legal fraternities, public service projects, and other activities.
-Programs such as the Juvenile Records Sealing Program and the Moderate Means Program allow even first-year students to spend time helping members of the Spokane community access legal services.
+Programs such as the Juvenile Records Sealing Project and the Moderate Means Program allow even first-year students to spend time helping members of the Spokane community access legal services.

 Gonzaga Law sponsors a summer law program in Florence, Italy where students can take classes in subjects including international human rights law, international mediation, and comparative criminal law, and comparative women’s rights.

 Physical Facilities and Chastek Law Library